Characterisation of Laser Wakefield Acceleration Efficiency with Octave Spanning Near-IR Spectrum Measurements: Supplemental

 \subsection{Simulations}

 Simulations were performed using the quasi-3D Particle-In-Cell (PIC) code FBPIC (\url{https://fbpic.github.io/index.html}) using cylindrical symmetry with azimuthal mode decomposition.
-The simulation domain was \unit[$100 \times 80$]{$\mu$m} in the propagation ($z$) and radial $r$ axes, which were divided into \unit[$2000 \times 100$]{cells} with two azimuthal modes.
-The plasma electrons were represented by $2\times2\times8$ macro-particles per cell in the $z$, $r$ and $\theta$ directions.
-The plasma was initialized with a density of \unit[$1.25 \times 10^{18}$]{mm$^{-3}$}, with \unit[$500$]{$\mu$m} linear ramps either side of a \unit[26]{mm} plateau.
+The simulation domain was \unit[$95 \times 85$]{$\mu$m} in the propagation ($z$) and radial $r$ axes, which were divided into \unit[$N_z \times N_r = 1900 \times 240$]{cells} with four azimuthal modes ($N_m=4$).
+The simulation window co-propagated with the laser, with the window velocity set equal to the linear group velocity of the laser $\beta_g = \sqrt{1-\omega_p^2/\omega_0^2}$.
+The simulation time-step was \unit[0.167]{fs}.
+The plasma electrons, helium ions and nitrogen ions were each represented by $2\times2\times16$ macro-particles per cell in the $z$, $r$ and $\theta$ directions.
+Open boundary conditions were used for both the $z$ and $r$ directions.

+The plasma was initialized with a density of \unit[$1.25 \times 10^{18}$]{mm$^{-3}$} (once the helium was fully ionised), with \unit[$500$]{$\mu$m} linear ramps either side of a \unit[26]{mm} plateau.
+The helium ions were initalised as singly ionised and nitrogen was initially ionised up the the 5th level.
+The ionisation thresholds were calculated using the Ammosov-Delone-Krainov (ADK) model.
 The temporal profile of the laser pulse was taken from FROG measurements of the input laser pulses during the experiment.
 Measurements of the laser focal spot were used to fit a 2D Gaussian transverse profile as $a(x,y,t) = \hat{a}(t) \exp\left[-(x/\sigma_x)^2-(y/\sigma_y)^2\right]$ with \unit[$\sigma_x = 40$]{$\mu$m} and \unit[$\sigma_y = 32$]{$\mu$m}.
+The laser was linearly polarized in the $x$-direction.

+Convergence testing was performed to examine the effects of the transverse resolution, by varying the number of transverse cells $N_r$ and the number of azimuthal modes $N_m$.
+Otherwise identical simulations were performed for $N_r=100,200,300$ and $N_m=2,3,4$.
+No appreciable difference was seen in the laser spectrum, electron beam energy, transfer efficiency or the longitudinal electric field as these parameters were changed, indicating that they were not significantly affected by numerical noise.